Zedekiah's Cave

 Events

 Zedekiah’s Cave is used both for private events and concerts.
-In recent years many popular Israeli artists performed there.
-If you are interested in joining one of the concerts, check the official Facebook page.
+In recent years, many popular Israeli artists have performed there.
+If you are interested in joining one of the concerts, check the official site.

 Description